Child Support Recalculation

 This document provides suggested wording for recalculation clauses: Recalculation Clauses for Orders

-A recalculation clause can be contained in a child support order or agreement if the Recalculation Officer can do a straight forward recalculation of child support using the payor’s updated income on line 150 of their income tax return and the Federal Child Support Guidelines tables and discretion is not required.
-A recalculation clause cannot be included if the original order states:
+An order or agreement is eligible for recalculation if it includes a recalculation clause and if the Recalculation Officer can do a straight forward recalculation of child support using the payor’s updated income on line 150 of their income tax return and the Federal Child Support Guidelines tables and discretion is not required.
+An order is not eligible for recalculation if:

 - the payor has self-employment income

 - the payor’s income was imputed (grossed up) by the court